 Students who successfully complete the accelerated bachelor's degree program are encouraged to apply for the graduate program and complete a master's degree in their fourth year.
 This program enables students and their families to save money on the cost of tuition while obtaining both an undergraduate and graduate degree in the time it takes to complete a traditional 4-year undergraduate degree.
-Please note: music and applied psychology clinical track are two-year graduate degree programs.
+Please note: music performance and clinical mental health counseling are two-year master degree programs.